CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 For `type`s: `bionic` and `bionic_group` following enrties can scale the results:
     `max` this value (in contrary to `max` for other `type`s) corresponds to maximum butchery roll that will be passed to check_butcher_cbm() in activity_handlers.cpp; view check_butcher_cbm() to see corresponding distribution chances for roll values passed to that function

+### leftovers

+itype_id of the item dropped as leftovers after butchery or when the monster is gibbed.
+Default as "ruined_chunks".

 ### Furniture